COVID-19-electronic-health-system/Corona-tracker/README.md

 ### What insights have been considered?

-Over the past week, the team has been in consultation with individuals and stakeholders in the academic, medical, business, and technology sectors.
+The team has been in consultation with individuals and stakeholders in the academic, medical, business, and technology sectors.
 The provided insights into our application development include:
 1. understanding viral infection, disease pathogenesis, and public health guidelines followed by medical staff at a top tier NYC hospital
 2. providing education to the general public and patients is crucial to avoid unnecessary ER visits and engage patients in their health
 3. properly scoping our product to be an enterprise ready application by including key features based on expert feedback